Preconstruction Planning in Oklahoma City, OK

 Trade Coordination on a Preconstruction Planning Project

 For Oklahoma City owners, coordination is most visible at the daily and weekly cadence.
 Trade partner meetings, three-week look-aheads, and the daily superintendent walk are the tools we use to keep small issues from compounding into schedule events.
-The owner sees the result as steady progress photos and a punch list that gets shorter every week, not longer.
+Oklahoma City's Bricktown and urban core sites add neighbor communication and construction traffic management to that coordination workload.
+The owner sees the result as steady progress photos and a punch list that gets shorter every week, not longer — regardless of whether the project is a tilt-wall distribution center on I-40 or a Class A office renovation in a Devon Energy-adjacent building.

 Pre-Mobilization Checklist